Bylaws (February 2021)

 SECTION 3.
 The EC is composed of 11 members: these include the 5 Officers and 4 other members, plus the immediate past president and the editor of Diasporic Italy, IASA’s journal, ex-officio, who do not have voting privileges.

 SECTION 4.
 Members are elected to terms on the EC by the full membership, as described in ARTICLE V.

 ARTICLE IV.
 MEMBERSHIP

 SECTION 1.
-Classes of membership and the dues for each class of the Association may be proposed by a majority of the EC and voted on by the membership at the annual meeting of the Association.
-The EC will give three months notice to the membership of any proposed change of classes and dues.
+Classes of membership and the dues for each class may be proposed by the EC and voted on by the membership at the annual meeting of the Association.
+The EC will give three months notice to the membership of any proposed change in classes or dues.